.

 Raven looked over to her.
 "Huh?
 What do you mean?"

-"The expense and all."
+“The expense, and all.”

 Raven waved her hand and shook her head.
-Apparently she had no concern over that.
+Apparently, she had no concern over that.

-"'Tween there and here, or far and near," Espidreen began to intone, "'tween south and north, or west and east, become a path to the place I seek!"
-She crushed the diamond into powder and before her a glowing portal of swirling white light appeared and began to take form.
+She crushed the diamond into powder, and before her a glowing portal of swirling white light appeared and began to take form.
 The spell completed, Espidreen stepped back and looked over to them without further comment.